Breck Associates home > Hot Springs around Breckenridge

 Hot Sulphur Springs

-From the Hot Sulphur Spring website, the owners of the springs in the town of the same name say: "We do not add chemicals, filter or recirculate our mineral water.
+According to the Hot Sulphur Spring website, the owners state, "We do not add chemicals, filter or recirculate our mineral water.
 Over 200,000 gallons of natural hot mineral-rich water flow through our 21 mineral pools and baths every day at controlled temperatures of 95º to 112ºF."

-The water comes from 35,000 feet below the surface of the earth, in the volcanic rock below Hot Sulphur Springs, and surfaces in seven natural springs flowing above the largest fissure is the rocks that have been flowing constantly for hundreds of years.
-As its source the water is between 104ºF to 126ºF.
+The water is fed from 35,000 feet below the surface of the earth, in the volcanic rock below Hot Sulphur Springs, and surfaces in seven natural springs flowing above.
+The largest fissure has been flowing constantly for hundreds of years.
+The water is between 104ºF to 126ºF.